snakedye/kile/README.md

 ## How do I generate layouts?

-rivertiler comes with 5 layouts hardcoded:
+rivertiler comes with theses layouts hardcoded:

 - tab
 - left